-Additionally, the hypothesis that perceptual categorization is underpinned by a distinctive third system would explain some of the broad functional differences that distinguish it from canonical cases of perception and cognition.
-For one, it would provide a fairly straightforward account for associative agnosia, namely that the condition involved impairment of the third system, while leaving perception and cognition proper intact.

-We might also suppose that the system underpinning perceptual categorization is fast and automatic, and that its outputs are at least somewhat resistant to correction by background beliefs.
+Additionally, the hypothesis that perceptual categorization is underpinned by a distinctive third mental kind would explain some of the broad functional differences that distinguish it from canonical cases of perception and cognition.
+Thus it may provide a fairly straightforward account for associative agnosia, namely that the condition involved impairment of the third process, while leaving perception and cognition proper intact.
+We might also suppose that the mechanisms underpinning perceptual categorization are fast and automatic, and that their outputs are at least somewhat resistant to correction by background beliefs.
 This would allow us to account for the existence of categorical forms of pareidolia problems, for example.
 Relatedly, but more speculatively, it might help us to account for the relative slowness of categorical forms of perceptual learning as compared to many forms of strictly cognitive learning.
 For example, I can learn via simply being told that a kingfisher is distinguished by its brilliant blue plumage and small beak, and thereby acquire corresponding beliefs about the appearance of kingfishers.
 However, actually acquiring the ability to reliably recognize kingfishers will typically require a longer period of learning via experience, specifically via seeing multiple instances of kingfishers.

-5.2 - Evidence from short-term memory models
+4.2 - Evidence from short-term memory models

-The above considerations hopefully provide some initial theoretical motivation for the three systems view.
-However, there is also some empirical reason to think that the three systems view may capture something important about the organization of the mind.
+The above considerations hopefully provide some initial theoretical motivation for the three kinds view.
+However, there is also some empirical reason to think that the three kinds view may capture something important about the organization of the mind.